Neonics - what are they, who uses them and why they should be banned.

 Here are some tips for the organic grower to reduce aphid damage without using neonics:

-- Encourage natural predators such as birds and parasitic wasps.
+- Encourage natural predators such as birds, hoverflies and parasitic wasps.
 Birds should be fed and watered during winter and have plenty of nesting areas.
-Parasitic wasps love cow parsley, dill and fennel flowers.
+Hoverflies and parasitic wasps love cow parsley, dill and fennel flowers.

 - Transplant seedlings in early summer, when they are strong enough to resist attack from aphids, which are at their peak in high summer.